Metro 2033 (novel): Background

 In 2013, a nuclear war forced a large amount of Moscow's surviving population to relocate to the city's Metro system in search of refuge.
 Eventually, communities settled within the underground train stations and developed into independent states over time.
-Factions emerged, ranging from the independent peacekeepers the "Rangers of the Order", to the neo-Stalinist Red Line faction and the neo-Nazi Fourth Reich, to the more powerful factions such as Polis, which contained the greatest military power and the most knowledge of the past, and the Hansa regime, which controlled the main ring of metro stations by its sheer economic power.
+Factions emerged, ranging from the independent peacekeepers the "Rangers of the Order", to the neo-Stalinist Red Line faction and the neo-Nazi Fourth Reich, to the more powerful factions such as Polis, which contained the greatest military power and the most knowledge of the past, and the Commonwealth of Ring Stations (nicknamed Hansa, after the Hanseatic League), which controlled the main ring of metro stations through its sheer economic power.

 As these groups began to evolve, the Red Line and the Fourth Reich quickly entered a state of war, as both sought to destroy the other.
 As the war raged, the stations that refused to join either side were either demolished by the factions, merged into the Hansa regime, raided by criminal bandits, or formed their own independent states.
 Other stations were outright destroyed by animals, mutated by the nuclear fallout.
 While most of the stations were controlled by the three main factions, some stations formed independent alliances, including the station VDNKh (Exhibition).
 Within that station, the events of Metro 2033 unfold.